 Along with allowing you to continue your charitable gifting long after you are gone, including a charity as a beneficiary of a living trust can provide important tax advantages to you while you are still alive.

 Contact a Grand Forks Trust Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about making a charity a beneficiary of a trust, contact a Grand Forks trust attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about making a charity a beneficiary of a trust, contact a Grand Forks trust attorney at German Law by calling 701-738-0060 to schedule an appointment.

 - Updating Your Life Insurance - September 29, 2022

 - What’s Estate Planning Got to do with Interest Rates – Part II - September 27, 2022